-Parameters actions_list - List of actions to leave.
-All actions not in this list are removed remove_sids_with_empty_action_lists()
+Parameters actions_to_keep - A list of actions to leave in the policy.
+All actions not in this list are removed.

+remove_sids_with_empty_action_lists()

 Now that we've removed a bunch of actions, if there are SID groups without any actions, remove them so we don't get SIDs with empty action lists